This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Depending on your permissions, in addition to seeing details, adding comments, viewing the history, and seeing who has viewed the data, you can:

-Access data associated with the report post.
+Access or change the data post associated with the report post.

 Open a Post in JMP